 although the starting bid was low, no one was bidding on it.
 I checked the details.
 The burgundy color was darker and the interior was beige - not as attractive as the car we were driving.
-It also had 20,000 more miles on it and everything else looked good.
+It had 80,000 miles on it and everything else looked good.